Getting started with Tracing

 Subscribing to Traces

 If you are authoring an executable (as opposed to a library), you will need to register a tracing subscriber.
-Subscribers are types that process traces emitted by your application and its dependencies, and and can perform tasks such as computing metrics, monitoring for errors, and re-emitting traces to the outside world (e.g., journald
+Subscribers are types that process traces emitted by your application and its dependencies, and and can perform tasks such as computing metrics, monitoring for errors, and re-emitting traces to the outside world (e.g., journald, stdout, or an open-telemetry daemon).

 #[tokio::main]